-We offer a wide variety of options for your project.
-Please contact us with what you need and we’ll get back to you quickly with an accurate estimate for your job.
+We offer a wide variety of options for the printed elements and the pressing of your project.
+Please contact us with what options you are looking to have produced and we’ll get back to you quickly with an accurate estimate for your job.

 After your have confirmed your estimate, you’ll need to send us your audio saved as two uncompressed .WAV files (“Side A” and “Side B”), in order to start your order.
-Please include a track listing document, complete with times to serve as a reference for lacquer cutting.
-You can upload files via WeTransfer with info[a]smashedplastic.com as the recipient.
+Please include a timing sheet, complete with track titles and start & end times for each, to serve as a reference for lacquer cutting.
+You can upload your files to smashedplastic.wetransfer.com.

 Yes, you can start your order with us and supply any of the pieces that you already have.
 We offer full assembly & packaging services using any of the pieces that you supply.